Tenzro Network: The Operating System for the AI Economy

 2.3 Autonomous Agent Framework

-Tenzro provides first-class support for AI agents as autonomous participants.
+In the Tenzro operating system, AI agents are first-class economic actors — not second-class API consumers.
 Every agent receives a machine identity (DID via TDIP), an auto-provisioned MPC wallet (no seed phrases), and delegation scopes defining spending limits, allowed operations, allowed models, allowed payment protocols, and time-based constraints.
+Agents can own assets, earn revenue, pay for services, and participate in governance.

 Agents communicate via the A2A (Agent-to-Agent) protocol and MCP (Model Context Protocol), enabling discovery, task delegation, and inter-agent coordination.
-The network is designed so that an autonomous agent can join the network, discover models, pay for inference, verify results, and settle payments without any human in the loop.
+The network supports an extensible ecosystem of agent templates, skills, and tools — all discoverable and invocable on-chain.
+An autonomous agent can join the network, discover models, pay for inference, verify results, and settle payments without any human in the loop.

 3. Decentralized AI Marketplace